 The colors and fonts selected by the theme developer are chosen to match the palette of the gorgeous images he is using to sell his theme, and won’t necessarily good with your own content and images.
-In this sense, WordPress themes are just like picture frames, shown to us with often stunning and eye-catching images around which the theme may be built.
+In this sense, WordPress themes are like picture frames, shown to us with often stunning and eye-catching images around which the theme may be built.
 Keep in mind, you are choosing a theme to showcase your own digital assets and media, not the theme developer’s.
-It is easy to think a theme is attractive because of its photos of sunsets, medieval churches or jumping horses; put your own images in and. . . “meh.”
+It is easy to think a theme is attractive because of its photos of sunsets, medieval churches or jumping horses you see; put your own images in and. . . “meh.”
 Secondly, the standards set out by WordPress require that much of a site’s functionality (calendars, form builders, starred reviews, etc.) be handled through separate plugins.
 According to the WordPress Codex, they are not to come bundled into the theme, like the way IE comes bundled into Windows.

 Therefore, most themes out of the box are too simplistic for complex organizations and businesses to use without some customization, installing widgets, and adding plugins.